angeant/krk-Anti-Shutoff/README.md

 ## 🎯 How Does It Work?

-The script plays a 10Hz tone (subsonic frequency, inaudible to humans) every 25 minutes.
-This signal is sufficient for KRK monitors to detect activity and prevent them from entering automatic standby mode.
+The script plays a 50Hz tone (subsonic frequency, completely inaudible to humans) every 25 minutes.
+This implementation is based on the original Reddit hack from r/audioengineering.
+The signal is strong enough for KRK monitors to detect activity and prevent them from entering automatic standby mode, while remaining completely silent to human ears.

 ## 📁 Created Files